neuroengineering/njc-page/content/talks/Werner.md

 +++
-title = "First Talk by Werner Schulz" description = "Fear from the Heart"
+title = "Fear from the Heart"
+description = "by Werner Schulz"

 date = "2018-06-24T12:00:00"
 draft = false